• Skip to main content

 A Bit About Copyrights

 With that said, there are plenty of exceptions to this rule.
-For example, a work that has been remastered may be covered by a new copyright.
-Moreover, work published after 1924 may not be covered by copyright if the holder failed to renew the original copyright.
-Needless to say, you should work to identify the copyright standing of each work you plan to digitize.
+For example, a work you have remastered you may cover by a new copyright.
+Moreover, work published after 1924 may not be protected by copyright if the holder fails to renew the original copyright.
+It would help if you worked to identify the copyright standing of each work you plan to digitize.

-Someone who digitizing works for personal use may not be held to the same standards as someone who digitizes and then distributes works on a much larger scale.
-As a general rule of thumb, you should practice due diligence when copying and redistributing someone else’s work.
-Otherwise, you could become wrapped up in a legal battle.
+Someone who digitizes works for personal use may not meet the same standards as someone who digitizes and then distributes works on a much larger scale.
+As a general rule of thumb, you should practice due diligence when copying and redistributing someone else’s work, and otherwise, you could become wrapped up in a legal battle.

 Scanners

-If you’re digitizing a limited number of pages, then an ordinary and inexpensive flatbed scanner or printer/scanner combo should suffice.
-However, a scanner with an auto document feeder (ADF) will help you to tackle more expansive projects more efficiently.
-An overhead book and document scanner (like this one) may also help you speed things along while maximizing the quality of your scans.
+If you’re digitizing a limited number of pages, an ordinary and inexpensive flatbed scanner or printer/scanner combo should suffice.
+However, a scanner with an auto document feeder (ADF) will efficiently help you tackle more expansive projects.
+An overhead book and document scanner may also help you speed things along while maximizing the quality of your scans.

 Here’s what you need to look out for when selecting a scanner for your book digitization project:

-• Scanning Resolution: Images and text should always be scanned at the same resolution they were printed.
-While a scanner with an image resolution of 300 DPI (dots per inch) is suitable for capturing standard black and white text, a scanner with an image resolution of 600 DPI is going to capture and preserve more detail.
+- Scanning Resolution: You should always scan images and text at the exact resolution they were printed.
+While a scanner with an image resolution of 300 DPI (dots per inch) is suitable for capturing standard black and white text, a scanner with 600 DPI will capture and preserve more detail.

 Book Archival Tools